j0eyv/AVD-Uptime-Threshold/README.md

 ## Features

 - **Parallel Processing:** Processes all session hosts in the host pool concurrently for efficiency.
+The total number of VMs handled simultaneously is configurable via a parameter.
 - **Uptime Check:** Only targets VMs that have been running longer than a configurable threshold (default: 23 hours).
 - **Tagging:** Temporarily tags VMs as `ExcludeFromScaling=true` to exclude them from scaling operations.
 - **Drain Mode:** Puts session hosts into drain mode to prevent new user sessions.